Renormalization for Lorenz maps of monotone combinatorial types: Abstract

 \section{Abstract}

 Lorenz maps are maps of the unit interval with one critical point of order $\rho>1$, and a discontinuity at that point.
 They appear as return maps of sections of the geometric Lorenz flow.

-We construct real {\it a priori} bounds for renormalizable Lorenz maps with long monotone combinatorics, and use these bounds to show existence of periodic points of renormalization, as well as existence of Cantor attractors for dynamics of infinitely renormalizable Lorenz maps.
+We construct real {\it a priori} bounds for renormalizable Lorenz maps with certain monotone combinatorics and a sufficiently flat critical point, and use these bounds to show existence of periodic points of renormalization, as well as existence of Cantor attractors for dynamics of infinitely renormalizable Lorenz maps.